What Is A Birth Doula?

 Benefits Of Hiring A Doula

-The many benefits of hiring a certified birth doula are recognized by the World Health Organization and the American College of Obstetricians and Gynecologists.
+The many benefits of hiring a birth doula are recognized by the World Health Organization and the American College of Obstetricians and Gynecologists.

 - reduction in the rate of cesareans